func0der/WakaTimeExtension/README.md

 Hopefully this is no permanent script and it just needed as long as WakaTime has no real good branch support back in their dashboard and API.

+## Licensing

+Please, be aware, that only the code surrounded by "// START OF CUSTOM CODE by func0der." and "// END OF CUSTOM CODE by func0der." is licensed under GPLv2.

+The rest of the code is not mine and belongs to WakaTime.com.